Holden HQ Monaro

 Indo had bought the car without any engine or gearbox and missing most of the front panels.
 He repaired the car and fitted a reconditioned engine with 4-speed gearbox.

 For the race, an extra fuel tank was fitted along with 2-way radio and a radar detector.

 Indo had previously raced speedway hotrods.
 Kurt Seeberg had raced in the Australian Drivers' Championship.

-They started in the evening and made their way out of Victoria.
+They were the 22nd team to start and made their way out of Victoria in the evening.